RebeccaVandeWater/RebeccaVandeWater/README.md

 ⬦ I consistently pursued new opportunities to educate myself about my learners and involve myself in my surrounding community.

 ⬦ I decided to change industries in order to challenge myself to learn more skills.

-⬦ I attended CodeWorks Academy in order to earn a certification in Full Stack Software Development.

-⬦ Throughout the certification process, I have been consistently curious about what I could learn next.
-I want to acquire skills in new languages and frameworks that will allow me to build different types of applications.

 ⬦ I aspire to get involved in my community by teaching in STEM-related events.